Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 Passing methods to other methods is incredibly common in Latitude,

-and, strictly speaking, every method in Latitude has a self
+and, strictly speaking, every method in Latitude has a self.

-Sometimes, however, it is not entirely obvious what that self
+Sometimes, however, it is not entirely obvious what that self is.

 For example, in the logical operator case, what do you think the

-result of { self. } or { True. }
+result of { self. } or { True. } will be?

 % { self. } or { True. }.